Palmetto, Georgia

 Palmetto is a city located mostly in Fulton County (originally Campbell County) and now partly in Coweta County in the U.S. state of Georgia.
 The population was 5,071 at the 2020 census.

 History

 The Georgia General Assembly incorporated Palmetto as a town in 1854.
 The community was named after the Palmetto Regiment of the Mexican–American War.
+In 2023, Palmetto elected its first female and African American mayor when Teresa Thomas-Smith won the election by 84 votes.

 Demographics

-2020 census

 As of the 2020 United States census, there were 5,071 people, 1,950 households, and 1,200 families residing in the city.

-2010 census

-At the 2010 census, there were 4,488 people living in the city.
-The racial makeup of the city was 56.9% Black, 26.9% White, 0.1% Native American, 0.7% Asian, 0.0% Pacific Islander, 0.1% from some other race and 2.5% from two or more races.
-12.7% were Hispanic or Latino of any race.